 Experienced with needed software

-The other programs generally used by him are database software, CRM software, and word processor.
+The other programs he generally uses are database software, CRM software, and word processor.

 So, the candidate should know all the above software and knowledge of computer hardware.